edinburgh-brewing-coop/edinburgh-brewing-coop.github.io/_posts/2016-05-24-Wheat-Lightning.markdown

 ============

-Pitched a vial of WLP530 Abbey Ale once it had cooled to 22°C. Racked after three days as it burst the airlock and made a mess in the primary fermenter.
+Pitched a vial of WLP530 Abbey Ale once it had cooled to 22°C. Racked after three days as it burst the airlock on the primary fermenter.

 ![](/images/wheat-fermenter.jpg)